Book Review: Escaping The Housing Trap

 Having said that, incremental upzoning is likely a reasonable course of action for many places.
 However, even if every neighborhood were upzoned to the next increment of land use intensity, there are limits to the amount of development that can occur.
 This leads to my commentary on the book’s fourth point that unleashing small-scale developers will produce many benefits.
 When there is a confluence of demand for a real estate product (housing unit, retail storefront, office suite, etc.), an ability to pay for the cost of providing that space plus an acceptable return for the developer, and a willingness for a consumer to pay, developers often find a way to provide for that demand.
 This may involve negotiating the right terms with a lender, requesting a zoning change from a local governance board, or convincing investors that returns will be competitive.
 Unfortunately, when there is a demand for a spatial product, but an inability to afford to pay for it, developers can’t do much.
 For instance, a quarter of all renter households nationally are severely housing cost burdened, or are spending more than half of their income on housing, and an additional 25 percent are paying more than 30 percent of income on housing.
 As a result, high consumer expectations and low household incomes are larger obstacles to the provision of housing by developers than zoning or real estate finance.

-Based on the central arguments made in “Unleash the Swarm”, a more accurate, albeit less catchy, title for the book may be “Unleash the Hobbyist Beekeepers”.
+Based on the central arguments made in “Unleash the Swarm”, a more accurate, albeit less catchy, title for the book may be “Unleash the Hobbyist Beekeepers: Reviving Small-Scale Humankeeping in America’s Cities”.
 Despite this post’s focus on some of the perceived shortcomings of the book, it is nevertheless an important contribution to contemporary debate and dialogue around real estate, housing, and community development.
 I suspect the author has already identified revisions he would like to make to the content of the book, just as there will likely be changes I’d like to make to this post after publishing.
 Herriges, through his work at Strong Towns and elsewhere, has continued to develop the ideas presented in his book.
 For that, he should be commended.
-There is much merit in efforts to encourage small-scale development.
+There is much merit in efforts to encourage small-scale humankeeping.

 “Humankeeping” by Barbara Daniels

 My point, however, remains.
-Small-scale developers as not the swarm.
+Small-scale humankeepers are not the swarm.
 If they aren’t, then who is?
-And should they be unleashed?
 Bees, not beekeepers, make up the real swarm.
-Of course bees ought to be unleashed from captivity.
-Bees are not meant to be kept – they are intended for a purpose higher than producing honey for beekeepers (Herriges knows this as evidenced by his references to pollinators).
-Fortunately for bees, while beekeepers need them, they do not need beekeepers.
-Once bees abscond and are liberated, then what?
-They must swarm and get to work erecting combs, lest they be susceptible to being kept again in a beekeeper’s hive.
+Can this swarm be unleashed?
+Fortunately for bees, while beekeepers need them to live in hives, they do not need beekeepers or hives.
+Of course bees can be unleashed from captivity.
+But once bees abscond, then what?
+They must swarm, lest they be susceptible to perishing in the wilderness or being kept again in a beekeeper’s hive.

-For humankind, the realswarm, as distinct from Herriges’ swarm, was once integral to building America’s places.
-By some estimates, the swarm was responsible for building between one-third and two-fifths of new houses from the turn of the twentieth century to the onset of World War One.
-In part due to the rise of land use and building regulations, the swarm’s productivity went into decline between the First and Second World Wars.
-By mid-century, however, the swarm was again producing one out of every three new housing units and completing half of all home improvement work undertaken by homeowners.
+For humankind, the real swarm, as distinct from the swarm to which Herriges refers, was also once integral to building America’s places.
+At times, the real swarm was responsible for building between one-third and two-fifths of new houses from the turn of the twentieth century until the onset of World War One.
+In part due to the rise of land use and building regulations, this swarm’s productivity went into decline between the First and Second World Wars.
+By mid-century, however, the real swarm was again producing one out of every three new housing units and completing half of all home improvement work undertaken by homeowners.
 This is in addition to (not inclusive of) the units being produced by small-scale developers, or hobbyist beekeepers.
-Today, the swarm’s past contributions to the creation of strong towns is both remarkable and almost completely unknown by main stream academics, activists, and researchers.
+Today, this swarm’s past contributions to the creation of strong towns is both remarkable and almost completely unknown by main stream academics, activists, and researchers.

 It is my contention that bees ought to be unleashed from being kept, encouraged to swarm, and empowered to regulate the optimal intensity of land uses to allow the colony to thrive in their environment.
 In that order.
 This approach is counter to an approach that believes an ideal mix of uses, density of residences, and appearance of development can be prescribed for a place.
 And that land use regulations can be crafted to enable those prescriptions and doing so will produce a place that is conducive and attractive to swarming.
 Reforming land use regulations to unleash small-scale developers in the hopes that they will create a built environment ideal for human and environmental flourishing may be putting the cart before the horse.
 Human and environmental flourishing has to be the mover of the built environment.
 Small-scale developers are likely to face a level of resistance from neighborhood defenders that the real swarm would not encounter.